castorini/pyserini/docs/installation.md

 # Pyserini: Detailed Installation Guide

-Pyserini is built on Python 3.10 (other versions might work, but YMMV).
+Pyserini is built on Python 3.10 (other versions might not work).
 At a high level, we try to keep our [`requirements.txt`](../requirements.txt) up to date.
 Pyserini has a number of important dependencies:

 + For sparse retrieval, Pyserini depends on [Anserini](http://anserini.io/), which is built on Lucene.
+Make sure that Anserini is up to date, otherwise version compatibility may be an issue.
 [PyJNIus](https://github.com/kivy/pyjnius) is used to interact with the JVM.
 We depend on Java 21.
 + For dense retrieval (since it involves neural networks), we need the [🤗 Transformers library](https://github.com/huggingface/transformers), [PyTorch](https://pytorch.org/), and [Faiss](https://github.com/facebookresearch/faiss) (specifically `faiss-cpu`).
 A `pip` installation will automatically pull in the first to satisfy the package requirements, but since the other two may require platform-specific custom configuration, they are _not_ explicitly listed in the package requirements.